-As discussed more fully in the "Compensation Discussion and Analysis" in this Proxy Statement, the Compensation Committee believes the Company's named executive officers should be compensated commensurate with their success in maintaining the growth and high level of performance necessary for the Company to produce ongoing and sustained value for our stockholders.
+As discussed more fully in the "Compensation Discussion and Analysis" in this Proxy Statement, the Compensation Committee believes the Company's Named Executive Officers should be compensated commensurate with their success in maintaining the growth and high level of performance necessary for the Company to produce ongoing and sustained value for our stockholders.
 The Company's executive officer compensation program is based on the following guiding principles:

-1. Total compensation provided by the Company to its named executive officers should be competitive and allow the Company to attract and retain individuals whose skills are critical to the long-term success of the Company.

-2. The compensation offered by the Company should reward and motivate individual and team performance in attaining business objectives and maximizing stockholder value, while avoiding the encouragement of unnecessary or excessive risk-taking.

-3. Compensation awards should be based on the fundamental principle of aligning the long-term interests of GameStop's employees with those of GameStop's stockholders.
+- 1. Total compensation provided by the Company to its Named Executive Officers should be competitive and allow the Company to attract and retain individuals whose skills are critical to the long-term success of the Company. - 2.
+The compensation offered by the Company should reward and motivate individual and team performance in attaining business objectives and maximizing stockholder value, while avoiding the encouragement of unnecessary or excessive risk-taking. - 3.
+Compensation awards should be based on the fundamental principle of aligning the long-term interests of GameStop's employees with those of GameStop's stockholders.
 Therefore, a meaningful portion of most management employees' compensation will be in the form of long-term equity compensation.
-All of the short-term incentive, in the form of annual cash bonuses, and a large portion of equity compensation for named executive officers are tied to performance measures, and may include situational bonuses, as appropriate, in recognition of meeting unique, time-sensitive performance challenges that may arise.

-4. The overall value of the incentive and total compensation opportunities are designed to be consistent with the level of the Company's operational performance over time and the level of returns provided to stockholders.
+All of the short-term incentive, in the form of annual cash bonuses, and a large portion of equity compensation for Named Executive Officers are tied to performance measures, and may include situational bonuses, as appropriate, in recognition of meeting unique, time-sensitive performance challenges that may arise. - 4.
+The overall value of the incentive and total compensation opportunities are designed to be consistent with the level of the Company's operational performance over time and the level of returns provided to stockholders.

+In response to the advisory vote on the frequency of the advisory vote on executive compensation at our 2011 Annual Meeting, we provide this advisory vote on executive compensation on an annual basis.
 This is an advisory vote and is not binding upon the Company, the Compensation Committee or our Board of Directors.
 Therefore, stockholders are not ultimately voting for the approval or disapproval of the Board of Directors' recommendation on this proposal.
 The result of the vote will not impact any compensation that has already been paid or awarded to the executive officers.
 However, because we value the views of our stockholders, our Compensation Committee, which is responsible for, among other things, designing and administering the Company's executive compensation program, will review and consider the results of this advisory vote when considering future decisions with respect to executive compensation.

-We strongly encourage stockholders to read the "Compensation Discussion and Analysis", the compensation tables and the accompanying narrative disclosures in this Proxy Statement which discuss in greater detail the compensation of our executive officers, the Company's compensation philosophy and the factors that the Compensation Committee considered in making compensation decisions.
+We strongly encourage stockholders to read the "Compensation Discussion and Analysis," the compensation tables and the accompanying narrative disclosures in this Proxy Statement which discuss in greater detail the compensation of our executive officers, the Company's compensation philosophy and the factors that the Compensation Committee considered in making compensation decisions.